The LaunchDarkly Relay Proxy

-If you use Redis as a shared persistence option for feature flags and you have a large number of servers connected to LaunchDarkly, each server attempts to update Redis when a flag update occurs.
+If you use a persistent feature store and you have a large number of servers connected to LaunchDarkly, each server attempts to update the data store when a flag update occurs.
 This behavior is safe, but inefficient.

 Deploy the Relay Proxy in daemon mode and set your LaunchDarkly SDKs to daemon mode.
-By doing this, you can delegate flag updates to a small number of Relay Proxy instances and reduce the number of redundant update calls to Redis.
+By doing this, you can delegate flag updates to a small number of Relay Proxy instances and reduce the number of redundant update calls to your data store.